satuelisa/DiscreteMath/demo/README.md

 the
 [Jupyter notebook](https://github.com/satuelisa/DiscreteMath/blob/master/demo/demo.ipynb) to
 just see what it does or to explore ways to improve it (the latter has a bit more explanations of the steps).
+You can [interact with it](https://colab.research.google.com/github/satuelisa/DiscreteMath/blob/master/demo/demo.ipynb) online as well.

 The last two files are for making that plot of the solution quality of the simulated annealing step: